2024 Algerian Cup final

 The 2024 Algerian Cup final was the 57th final of the Algerian Cup.
 After mentioning a date in May, rumors spoke of June 22, a week after the last day of Ligue 1, then June 29.
-Finally, the symbolic date of July 5 was chosen for the final.
+Finally, the date of July 5 was chosen for the final.
 It will take place at 5 p.m. at Stade du 5 Juillet.
 CR Belouizdad winning 1-0 against MC Alger, becomes the most successful club in the Algerian Cup with nine titles.